Communist Party of Argentina: From Peronism to the 1976 dictatorship

 The PCA appeared as a plaintiff in two criminal cases against State terrorism exercised by the dictatorship.

-One of those causes is that of the Floreal case Edgardo Avellaneda, known as "el Negrito", born in Rosario on May 14, 1961.
+One of those causes is that of the Floreal case Edgardo Avellaneda, known as "el Negrito", born in Rosario on 14 May 1961.
 He was a militant of the Communist Youth Federation and was in charge of the propaganda tasks in his neighborhood.
 He lived with his mother Iris Etelvina Pereyra de Avellaneda and his father Floreal Avellaneda, delegate of the Tensa textile factory, both militants of the Communist Party.
 He was 15 years old when he was abducted from his home with his mother, he was illegally detained and tortured.
-His body was found on May 14, 1976 in the waters of the Río de la Plata.
+His body was found on 14 May 1976 in the waters of the Río de la Plata.
 His body was found with serious signs of having suffered physical torture and having been the victim of impalement.

+21st century history

+In the 2007 Argentine general election, the party formed an alliance with the Humanist Party called FRAL (“'Broad Front for Latin American Unity”'), which nominated Humanist Luis Alberto Ammann as its candidate, obtaining 0.41% of the popular vote.

+In 2008, its secretary general, Patricio Echegaray, participated in the Forum in Defence of the Public Sector in opposition to the conservative policies of Mauricio Macri as head of the Government of the City of Buenos Aires, together with political leaders from different parties such as Aníbal Ibarra, Carlos Heller, the humanist Lía Méndez, the Peronist Diego Kravetz, the socialist Raúl Puy and the Christian Democrat Carlos Traboulsi, among others.

+This led the PCA, together with political forces from the Buenos Aires centre-left, to decide to support the candidacy for National Deputy of former communist militant Carlos Heller for the 2009 Argentine legislative election.

+In the province of Buenos Aires, the party established alliances with former communist militant Martín Sabbatella, a renowned leader and mayor of the municipality of Morón, described by the American newspaper The Wall Street Journal as one of the most honest and efficient Latin American political leaders in the fight against corruption.
+The front that emerged from this alliance in the province of Buenos Aires was called Nuevo Encuentro.

+When the government of President Cristina Fernández wanted to implement a series of measures in the agricultural and livestock sector, including a policy of sliding-scale export taxes, the Communist Party supported the decision and participated in an official mobilisation against the 2008 Argentine agrarian strike organised by the Argentine Rural Society (SRA), the Argentine Agrarian Federation (FAA), the Argentine Rural Confederations (CRA) and CONINAGRO.

+On regional issues, the party rejected the 2009 Honduran coup d'état and supported all calls to reject it.
+It also rejected the formation of the Metropolitan Police force under the command of former police chief Jorge Palacios.